chriscapisce/Custom-Exim4-Blacklists/README.md

 ### 2/3 How to format the exim4 blacklist:
 Source: https://marc.info/?l=exim-users&m=146279505017913&w=2

-I've been searching and testing for a while, it seems that wildcards (*) such as the following work:
+Both names and wildcards (*) such as the following work:

 	name@*.tld
 	*@name.tld